-Individuals seeking admission to the MEM Department graduate program must hold a bachelor's degree from a regionally-accredited domestic college or university, or the equivalent educational credential from outside the United States of America.
-Typically, successful candidates will hold such a degree in mechanical engineering; however, degrees in other closely related fields are also considered.
+Individuals seeking admission to the ECE Department graduate program must hold a bachelor's degree from a regionally-accredited domestic college or university, or the equivalent educational credential from outside the United States of America.
+Typically, successful candidates will hold such a degree in electrical engineering or computer engineering; however, degrees in other closely related fields are also considered.

 The GRE General Test is required of all applicants seeking to enter the doctoral program as well as those applicants seeking to enter one of the MS programs with the intent to pursue studies on a full-time basis.
 Generally, successful candidates will have a combined verbal and quantitative score of 300 or higher and an analytical writing score of 3.5 or higher.